 Permits & Plan Review

-You can apply and pay online for the following permit applications.
-Payments may be made using credit card.
+You can apply and pay online with a credit card for the following permit applications:

-- Smoke and Carbon Monoxide Detector Certification - Application for 26F Smoke and Carbon Monoxide Detector Certification inspection.
+- Smoke and Carbon Monoxide Detector Certification - Application for inspection and certification of Smoke and Carbon Monoxide detectors.

 - Sprinkler System* - Application for Service or Installation of a Sprinkler System.